 The Graduate School’s Diversity and Student Success program has implemented several initiatives across campus for the success of our graduate student body.
 Recognizing the intersectionality of identity, students are welcome to take advantage of as many initiatives as appropriate.
 Our initiatives include:

-- Carolina Grad Student F1RSTS
+- Carolina Grad Student F1RSTS (CGSF)

 - Global Grads

 - Military-Affiliated Grads (MAGS)

 Summer Undergraduate Pipeline and research symposium